What is Alimony?

 The situation and circumstances for every divorcing couple is different.
 Every alimony award is unique to the financial situation in each case.
 Additionally, factors such as adultery, and inability to make a living, are considered when a court decides if alimony will be granted, how long will it be required, and the amount of any payments.

 This matter of spousal support in Georgia is at the discretion of the court based upon the factors they are required to consider.
-In short, Alimony is an extremely grey area of the law.
+In short, alimony is an extremely ambiguous area of the law.